 The half-life for a standard dose of hydrocodone is about 3.8 hours, meaning it takes about 3.8 hours for half of this dose to leave the average person’s body.
 As we mentioned earlier, hydrocodone is metabolized in the liver.
 It is then eliminated via urine.

 As we mentioned, a number of factors play a role in determining exactly how long hydrocodone takes to be eliminated from each person’s body.

-If you or a loved one needs help tapering off of hydrocodone in a safe environment, click here to learn about substance abuse detox at Zinnia Healing or call (855) 430-9439 to speak with one of our compassionate admissions counselors.
+If you or a loved one needs help tapering off of hydrocodone in a safe environment, click here to learn about substance abuse detox at Zinnia Health or call (855) 430-9439 to speak with one of our compassionate admissions counselors.